It’s time for another Indian 101 class! To learn more about this series, visit my Indian Cooking 101 page.

 When it comes to cooking Indian cuisine, read through the recipe once before starting.
-Gather all of the spices together in a small bowl, so that when the instructions call for them, you’re not searching for several jars of spices at once.
-Prepping the ingredients beforehand can save you a lot of time and stress when it comes to preparing a meal.
+Gather all of the spices together in a small bowl so that when the instructions call for them, you’re not searching for several jars of spices at once.
+Prepping the ingredients beforehand can save you a lot of time and stress when preparing a meal.
 It can also help keep spices from burning.

 An Overview of Indian Spices

 This is by no means an exhaustive list of all of the spices used in Indian Cooking.
 If I forgot to list a spice that you’d like to know more about, leave me a comment!
 Also, these are in alphabetical order, not in the order of what’s used most.

 Anardana powder is ground up dried pomegranate seeds.
 This is a fruit used more like a spice to add a slightly fruity, tangy, and vibrant flavor to recipes.
 Some recipes (like my chikar cholay) call for roasting the powder first, making it very dark brown, nearly black in color; this helps add flavor and color to a dish.